pstrsr/hexagonal-example/README.md

 ### Advantages of separated models on each layer in this example

 - The customer response can easily exclude the (hashed) password without much effort.
-This seperates the concern in what way to display the data to the client.
+This separates the concern in what way to display the data to the client.

-- The AddressType properties can be annotated with web specific annotiations to control serialization, without cluttering the domain.
+- The AddressType properties can be annotated with web specific annotations to control serialization, without cluttering the domain.

 - The customer can be persisted different from the domain models structure.
-This way the concern on how to handle data persistence is independent from the business layer and can be handled by the persistence module.
+This way the concern on how to handle data persistence is independent of the business layer and can be handled by the persistence module.

+- The Command models can validate the input to the business logik and make sure nothing unprocessable enters the services.